MarvinKweyu/PhoenixStore/README.md

-# ThePhoenixCycle
+# Phoenix Store

-> Basic cycle of a Phoenix project
+> An e-commerce platform to manage product catalog items

 ### Setup
 To start your Phoenix server: